Safari Ideas | Zimbabwe Safari IS7D - Zambezi National Park, Victoria Falls & Hwange

 Notes: Day 5, 6, 7 & 8

-On you last day in Victoria Falls, you will be transferred by air-conditioned minibus to Halfway House (2.5 hours).
-You will be collected from Halfway House by one of the Bomani 4 x 4 game drive vehicles for your transfer into Dete Siding, where a rail safari transfer will be waiting for you.
+Express for your rail transfer into Hwange National park.
 It is a 2-hour long relaxing tram safari through the wilderness, and then a short 5 to 10-minute ride in a game vehicle to Bomani Tented Lodge.
 Settle into your tent and then have sundowners and canapés by the Pan.
 Later enjoy a 3 course supper out under the stars.

 Wake up for an early morning game drive and walk in Hwange National Park’s acacia forests surrounding Ngamo Plains.
 Return to Bomani for brunch and either a siesta or an hour or two in the blind over the waterhole.
 An afternoon game drive will be followed by sundowners and snacks at Major Pan.
 Then a night drive takes you back to the lodge for showers, then cocktails and snacks around the campfire with a 3 course dinner to follow in the main lodge area.